 Fleet size emerges as the dominant factor for service coverage.
-All 8-vehicle configurations achieve 100\% completion rates regardless of battery size or ride-sharing capacity, while 4-vehicle fleets with 20~kWh batteries reach only 85.5 to 93.2\% completion.
-Larger fleets deploy 5.04 to 6.04 vehicles on average (63--76\% utilization), preserving reserve capacity for demand fluctuations, whereas 4-vehicle fleets operate at 90--100\% utilization.
-This reserve capacity also enables charging flexibility: 8-vehicle fleets with 20~kWh batteries utilize 1.52 to 1.82 charge visits since some vehicles can charge while others maintain service.
-Per-vehicle energy consumption is lower in larger fleets (7.60 to 8.60~kWh for 20~kWh batteries) compared to 4-vehicle fleets (9.05 to 9.55~kWh), indicating better load balancing with service demand spread more evenly.
-Total fleet energy consumption is higher for 8-vehicle configurations (41.16 to 47.43~kWh versus 36.20 to 50.03~kWh for 4 vehicles), reflecting the additional energy required to achieve complete service coverage.
+All 8-vehicle configurations achieve 100\% completion rates regardless of battery size or ride-sharing capacity, whereas 4-vehicle fleets with 20 kWh batteries reach only 85.5--93.2\% completion.
+Larger fleets deploy 5.04--6.04 vehicles on average (63--76\% utilization), preserving reserve capacity for demand fluctuations, whereas 4-vehicle fleets operate at 90--100\% utilization.
+This reserve capacity also enables charging flexibility: 8-vehicle fleets with 20 kWh batteries perform 1.52--1.82 charge visits, as some vehicles can charge while others maintain service.
+Per-vehicle energy consumption is lower in larger fleets (7.60--8.60 kWh for 20 kWh batteries) than in 4-vehicle fleets (9.05--9.55 kWh), indicating better load balancing when service demand is spread more evenly.
+Total fleet energy consumption is higher for 8-vehicle configurations (41.16--47.43 kWh versus 36.20--50.03 kWh for 4 vehicles), reflecting the additional energy required to achieve complete service coverage.
 Load factors remain similar across fleet sizes for equivalent ride-sharing capacities.